Elizabeth Stride: Reaction of Michael Kidney

 On 1 October, a drunken Michael Kidney walked into Leman Street police station and accused the police of incompetence, stating that had he been a policeman on duty in Berner Street during the murder, he would have shot himself.

 Kidney has been suspected of being Stride's murderer because of their turbulent relationship and because there is no record of his alibi.
 However, investigators appear to have eliminated Kidney from their inquiries.

-The following year, Whitechapel Workhouse Infirmary records show Kidney visited three times: for syphilis in June 1889; for lumbago that August; and for dyspepsia in October.
-Kidney's declining health and general distress in the year after Stride's murder indicates a detrimental psychological and emotional reaction to her death.
+The following year, Whitechapel Workhouse Infirmary records show Kidney visited three times: for syphilis in June 1889; for lumbago in August; and for dyspepsia in October.
+His declining health and general distress in the year after Stride's murder indicates a detrimental psychological and emotional reaction to her death.

 "When you entered [Dutfield's Yard], if any person had run out you would have seen them in the dark?"

 "Oh yes, it was light enough for that ... it was dark in the gateway, but not so dark further in the yard."

 Middlesex coroner Wynne Edwin Baxter, questioning witness Louis Diemschutz.
 1 October 1888.